Tinoum/my-ssh-session/README.md

 ### ToDo list
   - Chose between C and Python language ^^
+  - Raise exceptions to secure a little more
-  - Make and parse conf file
+  - Make and parse conf file (with configparser)
   - Enable options (as -t for a XTerm window - without ssh)
   - Find many other cool stuff to add to my fabulous script ^^